Lucria/Scooter_Project_Backend/README.md

 The goal of building this system is for Beam's Software Engineering Internship Exercise.

-This repository will house both the frontend and backend for this system.
-The database system will be hosted using a Docker file.
+This repository will house both the backend for this system.
+Both the backend and the database system will be hosted from Docker containers.

 ## Rough Architecture Diagram
 ![Architecture Diagram](Rough%20Architecture%20Diagram.png)